sivertjoe/Common-Chess/README.md

+# Chess program writen in Common lisp

-To run, a common lisp compiler and quickload (Common lisp package manager) is needed.
+You need a common lisp compiler and quickload

 Some common lisp compilers are:
 windows: